 Australian National Botanic Garden

-Continuing the outdoor theme, a stroll through the Australian National Botanic Garden reveals a plethora of native plants.
+A stroll through the Australian National Botanic Garden reveals a plethora of vibrant native plants.
 In fact, you won’t find such an extensive collection of Australian flora anywhere else in the world.
-Among these plants are rare and endangered varieties, all of which can be spotted along designated paths.
-The rainforest gully walk is among the highlights, and the gardens also deliver great birdwatching opportunities.
+Among the finds are rare and endangered varieties, all of which can be spotted along designated paths.
+The rainforest gully walk is among the highlights.